Apartments Near Me

-So, if you’re planning to visit or are even looking at apartments in San Antonio this new year, here’s a list of things to do and places to visit that will surely keep you entertained in this vibrant hotspot.
+So, if you’re planning to rent or are already looking at apartments in San Antonio this new year, here’s a list of things to do and places to visit that will surely keep you entertained in this vibrant hotspot.

 Take a River Walk

-Perhaps the city’s most well-known and accessible attraction, the River Walk flows through five miles of downtown San Antonio and offers spectacular views, restaurants, boat rides and countless events throughout the year.
+Perhaps the city’s most well-known and accessible attraction, the River Walk flows through five miles of downtown San Antonio and offers renters spectacular views, restaurants, boat rides and countless events throughout the year.
 Cruising the river walk is completely free and, given the friendly Texan weather, an evening walk down the river sounds like an absolute dream.
-Here, you can get your exercise while sightseeing in some of the most beautiful places the city has to offer.
+Here, renters can get their exercise while sightseeing in some of the most beautiful places the city has to offer.

 Visit The Alamo